matrix-org/matrix-spec-proposals/proposals/3574-resource-markup.md

 ## Standalone `m.annotation.location` state events

 Rather than being represented by `m.space.child` events, annotations that open a conversation concerning a part of a resource could be introduced as a new kind of state event.
 This has the disadvange of not making relationships between a resource and conversations about its parts visible to clients which are space-aware but not annotation-aware.

+## Discussions as threads

+Discussions concerning a part of resource could be modeled as threads rooted in `m.markup` message events, using [Threading via `m.thread` relation (MSC3440)](https://github.com/matrix-org/matrix-doc/pull/3440).
+The current proposal is intended to be compatible with clients that model discussions this way, since those clients are free to build threads rooted in `m.markup` events and display these however they like.
+However, an alternative approach to marking up resources would be to *only* introduce `m.markup` events, and expect all clients to folow a thread-based model.

+Instead, the current proposal also provides the option of modeling discussions concerning a resouce as standalone rooms.
+There are a number of advantages to this choice.
+Discussions modeled as rooms inherit:

+* Unread counts and read-up-to-markers
+* Typing notifications
+* Fine-grained access controls (for e.g. a private discussions of a part of a resource)
+* Conversation threading (since MSC3440 doesn't allow nested threads)

+among other things.

+The main disadvantage to allowing both models seems to be the possibility of fragmentation and incompatibility between annotation-aware clients.
+In practice, this seems unlikely to be a major problem.

 # Security Considerations